Code-Institute-Submissions/crockpot/readme.md

 _**View Recipe**_
 - The user can view clearly presented information about the recipe.
-- The user can add/remove the recipe from their menu using the "menu" icon.
+- The user can add/remove the recipe from their menu using the "Menu" icon.
 If they created the recipe they will also be able to edit/delete the recipe using the icons too.
 - The user can add/remove the recipe from their favourites using the toggle.
-- If the user added a image URL it will be displayed; if they did not there will be an image of the Crockpot logo as a placeholder.
+- If the user added a image URL it will be displayed; if they did not there will be an image of the _Crockpot_ logo as a placeholder.
-- If the user added "top tips" and a "source" for their recipe it will be visible at the bottom of the page; if these sections were left out nothing will be rendered.
+- If the user added "Top Tips" and a "Source" for their recipe it will be visible at the bottom of the page; if these sections were left out nothing will be rendered.

 _**Search Recipe**_
 - The user can search for a recipe by entering a recipe name into the search bar, and/or selecting ingredients from the dropdown list at the top of the page.